jhannes/kata/README.md

-# Coding exercises for teaching programming skills
+# Coding exercises for practicing programming skills

 ## Number as words